Madhukar2006/Data-Analysis-with-Pandas/README.md

-# Data-Analysis-with-Pandas
+# Data Analysis with Pandas

+## 📊 Overview
-Data Analysis with Pandas is a Python project that demonstrates loading and inspecting a CSV dataset, cleaning missing or incorrect data, and performing filtering, grouping, and aggregation.
-The project focuses on basic exploratory data analysis (EDA) to extract simple insights using Pandas.
+This project demonstrates basic data analysis using Python and the Pandas library.
+It includes loading a CSV dataset, inspecting data, cleaning missing or incorrect values, and performing filtering, grouping, and aggregation to extract meaningful insights.

+## 🚀 Features
+- Load and inspect CSV datasets
+- Handle missing values and clean data
+- Filtering and selecting specific data
+- Grouping and aggregation using Pandas
+- Generate simple analytical insights

+## 🛠️ Technologies Used
+- Python
+- Pandas

+## 📂 Project Structure
+├── data.csv
+├── analysis.py
+├── cleaned_data.csv
+└── README.md

+## ▶️ How to Run
+1. Install required libraries: pip install pandas

+2. Run the script:
+   python analysis.py

+## 📈 Workflow
+- Load dataset using Pandas
+- Inspect data structure and statistics
+- Clean missing or incorrect values
+- Apply filtering and grouping operations
+- Generate insights and save cleaned dataset

+## 🎯 Purpose
+This project is designed for beginners learning data analysis and exploratory data analysis (EDA) using Pandas.

+## 📌 Author
+Madhukar Pal